theriverman/django-minio-backend/README.md

 Policy hooks can be defined in `settings.py` by adding `MINIO_POLICY_HOOKS` which must be a list of tuples. <br>
 Policy hooks are automatically picked up by the `initialize_buckets` management command.

-For an exemplary policy, see the implementation of `def set_bucket_to_public(self)` in [django_minio_backend/models.py](django_minio_backend/models.py) or the contents of [examples/policy_hook.example.py](examples/policy_hook.example.py).
+For an exemplary policy, see the implementation of `set_bucket_to_public()` in [django_minio_backend/models.py](django_minio_backend/models.py) or the contents of [examples/policy_hook.example.py](examples/policy_hook.example.py).

 ### Consistency Check On Start
 When enabled, the `initialize_buckets` management command gets called automatically when Django starts. <br>
-This command connects to the configured minIO server and checks if all buckets defined in `settings.py`. <br>
+This command connects to the configured MinIO server and checks if all buckets defined in `settings.py`. <br>
 In case a bucket is missing or its configuration differs, it gets created and corrected.

 ### Reference Implementation